HIV and HCV Testing

 3) Purpose of the test,

 5) Risk of transmission of HIV, that approved treatments are known to decrease the risk of perinatal transmission of HIV, and

 If the woman verbally accepts testing, she must then receive an HIV test "by a method that will ensure the earliest possible results."
 Currently, there are several HIV tests available that can provide preliminary results within 20 minutes; therefore, hospitals should be able to provide rapid HIV testing in labor and delivery.
 If a woman receives appropriate HIV treatment during labor and delivery, she can decrease the chances of transmitting HIV to her infant by approximately one-half.

 As of January 1, 2009, AB 1894 (PDF) (Krekorian, Chapter 631, Statutes of 2008) added H&S Code Section 1367.46 and Insurance Code Section 10123.91 to require individual and group health care service plans and health insurers to provide coverage for testing for HIV in medical care settings regardless of whether the testing is related to the primary diagnosis.
 Insurance Code Section 10123.91 further states that reimbursement shall be provided according to the respective principles and policies of the health insurer.
 This statute does not cover reimbursement through all public funding.

 be tested for HIV at their earliest prenatal appointment or, if there is not

 evidence of prenatal HIV test, at labor and delivery.
-See the policy letter
+The information sheets below provide the information pregnant

 - The Pacific AIDS Education and Training Center, based at the University of California, San Francisco can provide free training and technical assistance to health care facilities on implementation of CDC's HIV testing recommendations.
 Based in medical schools and community-based organizations, the faculty of nurses, physicians, and program managers can help you address implementation challenges, train your staff, and develop necessary policies and procedures.